Spagett1/pineflash/README.md

 polkit
 dfu-util - Pinecil V1 only
 ```
+### Disclaimer: This does not currently work on wayland.

-## Connect Pinecil to a PC
+## :computer: Connect Pinecil to a PC

 * To connect Pinecil V1 or V2 to the computer to do the firmware update, connect one end of a USB cable to the PC.
 * Then, hold down the `[-]` button before plugging the usb-c cable to the back of Pinecil.
 * Keep holding the `[-]` for ~10 seconds more before releasing the button.
 If you correctly entered flashing mode, the screen will be black/empty.

-### Disclaimer: This does not currently work on wayland.
 ## Install
 Go over to https://github.com/Laar3/PineFlash/releases, intructions can be found there.
+Options:
+Pre-made Binaries: pineflash zip or tar releases are the easiest options to install

-## Run
+## :runner: Run
 Linux: `pkexec env DISPLAY=$DISPLAY XAUTHORITY=$XAUTHORITY pineflash`

 MacOS: simply running `pineflash` will work fine as it doesn't need root privledges.
 <br>

-## Build from code
+# Build from code

-### Build Dependancies
+## Build Dependancies

 ```
 git
 rust
 cmake
 polkit
-gut
 gtk3 (arch based distros) / libgtk-3-dev (debian based distros)
 dfu-util # For pinecil v1 support.
 ```

-## Linux
+## Build Linux dev
+1. install all dependencies
+2. extract the source code tar.gz from the newest Assets [in releases](https://github.com/Spagett1/PineFlash/releases/)
-After extracting the source code tar.gz, then run the `generic_linux_install.sh` file which will build and install Pineflash.
+3. run the `generic_linux_install.sh` file which will build and install Pineflash.

-### Arch based distro's
+## Arch based distro's
-All dependancies will be handled by the PKGBUILD
+1. All dependancies will be handled by the PKGBUILD
-You can use the PKGBUILD which will handle everything for you.
+2. You can use the PKGBUILD which will handle everything for you.
-Just run `makepkg -si` in the main directory to build and install it.
+3. Just run `makepkg -si` in the main directory to build and install it.

 ## Manual build
-First download the git submodules
+1. download the git submodules
 ```
 git submodule update --init --recursive
 ```
-after this build blisp which is needed for pinecil V2 support
+2. build blisp which is needed for pinecil V2 support
 ```
 cd blisp
 mkdir build